History Roots

 “While He was in Bethany at the home of Simon the leper, and reclining at the table, there came a woman with an alabaster vial of very costly perfume of pure nard; and she broke the vial and poured it over His head.”
 (Gospel of Mark, 14:3)

-Lavender (spikenard) is also mentioned twice in the biblical love poem, the Song of Solomon:
+Biblical love poem, the Song of Solomon:

 “While the king sitteth at his table, my spikenard sendeth forth the smell thereof” (1.12)